LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 Lancashire is a county in North West England.
 The name can refer to different things and we shouldn't confuse the ceremonial county with the county council.
 Lancashire County Council is one of 3 'upper-tier' local authorities within the ceremonial county, alongside Blackburn with Darwen, and Blackpool.

-The population of Lancashire County Council is about 1.2 million and the libraries serving that population are Lancashire Libraries.
+The population of Lancashire County Council is about 1.2 million and the libraries serving that population are Lancashire libraries.

-Lancashire Libraries deliver statutory, front-line library, information and digital services to communities from 64 buildings, 6 mobile library vehicles and through a Home Library service.
+Lancashire libraries deliver statutory, front-line library, information and digital services to communities from 64 buildings, 6 mobile library vehicles and through a Home Library service.
 They offer a free Digital Library including eBook, eAudio, newspaper and magazine download service.
 Public computers and WiFi are available without charge in all buildings.
 A library service is delivered at 5 Lancashire prisons.
 The School Library service supplies subscription-based reading and library services to primary schools, special schools, nurseries and children’s centres.

 Lancashire are a library service that have always been keen to engage with data projects; they understand their data, and want to do more with it.
-Carolyn Waite, the Information Development Manager had also previously been involved in projects such as the [Library Data Schemas](https://dcmslibraries.blog.gov.uk/2019/09/06/libraries-and-open-data/), and round table data discussions with sector leaders.
+Carolyn Waite, the Information Development Manager has previously been involved in projects such as the [Library Data Schemas](https://dcmslibraries.blog.gov.uk/2019/09/06/libraries-and-open-data/), and round table data discussions with sector leaders.

 When a user joins Lancashire Libraries, the library service requests a small amount of information: Name, Local library, Date of birth, Address, Telephone number and/or email address.